arthurmelton/video-sharing-website/README.md

 With the video page where ever it says `$video_id` it will replace it with the id of the video the user wants to see ex. `BKyV9jL99S`

+Also just know that if you change any of the html files while the program is running it will change for everyone instantly.

 ## Support

 Monero: `44grzUFdoWaHQAAquuyqR5J8TBqkZ2pNserAcR2hxA5NQYu9E2Tmt9wdbKBQso3C8RPGJUaEKeBbWCEGThQNQ4j6Aw2FXKJ`